jackogross123/School_District_Analysis/README.md

 New Analysis
 ![Thomas_HS_NEW](https://github.com/jackogross123/School_District_Analysis/blob/main/Resources/Thomas_HS_NEW.png)

+#### Findings
+As it can be seen from the these two graphics, the Thomas High School summaries were dramatically changed by replacing the 9th grade scores with NaNs.
+While average math and reading scores did not fluctuate greatly, the % of students passing dropped significantly.
+The % of students passing dropped from 90.94% to 65.07%.
+At the same time % passing math and % passing reading dropped from 93.27% to 66.91% and 97.3% to 69.66%.

 ### How does replacing the ninth-grade scores affect the following:
 #### Math and reading scores by grade